abapGit/abapGit/docs/other-xml-mismatch.md

 The steps are:

-1. Install old abapGit version, matching the serialized files
+1. Install the old abapGit version, matching the serialized files

-2. Install objects into the ABAP system
+2. Install the objects into the ABAP system

-3. Install newest abapGit version
+3. Install the newest abapGit version

 4. Use the new abapGit to save the files to the git repository